-The Saint Berdoodle is an unusual mix of a St Bernard and a Standard Poodle; creating a fluffy gentle giant of a dog!
+The Saint Berdoodle is an unusual mix of a Saint Bernard and a standard poodle; creating a fluffy gentle giant of a dog!

 Ideally suited as a companion pet, this friendly and intelligent crossbreed can also be seen working as a therapy dog.

 This crossbreed is fairly rare, as it is quite a recent designer dog, but the qualities they inherit makes you wonder why they aren’t as popular as other large mixes.

 They really do seem like the perfect all-rounder.
 That is of course, if you are into dogs on the larger side!